hhz-lab/PinMyMetal/README.md

-# PinMyMetal: Accurately model metal binding sites through a hybrid learning system
+# PinMyMetal: A hybrid learning system to accurately model transition metal binding sites in macromolecules

 If using this work please cite:
->PinMyMetal: A hybrid learning system to accurately model metal binding sites in macromolecules
+>PinMyMetal: A hybrid learning system to accurately model transition metal binding sites in macromolecules

 # How to use PinMyMetal
 For easy and quick use without installation, use [the PinMyMetal web server](https://PMM.biocloud.top)